Grand Slam of Curling: Masters

+The winning skip for Tier 1 is listed above the Tier 2 winning skip.

 Tour Challenge

 The GSOC Tour Challenge was introduced as a men's and women's event in the 2015–16 curling season.
 The Tour Challenge has two tiers, with the bottom tier including regional invitations.
 The Tier 2 winning team qualifies for a subsequent grand slam.